-The system can also calculate a query-to-advertisement transition probability that measures how important revenue from an advertisement is to overall revenue generated for the query.
+The system can also calculate a query-to-advertisement transition probability that measures how important revenue from an advertisement is to the overall revenue generated for the query.

 The system may calculate the transition probability from query B to advertisement A by dividing the revenue generated when advertisement A is displayed in response to query B by the total revenue generated by advertisements presented in response to query B.

-The system can also calculate an advertisement-to-query transition probability that measures how important revenue from a query is to overall revenue generated for an advertisement.
+The system can also calculate an advertisement-to-query transition probability that measures how important revenue from a query is to the overall revenue generated for an advertisement.

 For example, the system can calculate the transition probability from advertisement A to query B by dividing the revenue generated when advertisement A is presented in response to query B by the total revenue generated from advertisement A